sovity/edc-ce/extensions/contract-termination/README.md

 ## Why does this extension exist?

 Contracts termination is not natively supported the in the EDC.
-Contract in general can be terminated and this feature has been added here, waiting for an official implementation to be available.
+Contracts in general can be terminated and this feature has been added here, waiting for an official implementation to be available.

 ## Details